egladman/minutemen/README.md

 # [minutemen](https://github.com/egladman/minutemen)

 Build/Provision dedicated minecraft servers with forge mod support in seconds.
-Platform/Device agnostic; written with cloud computing in mind, however you can run it on a SBC (Single Board Computer) with no modifications.
-Might run like shit, but you can do it.
+Platform/Device agnostic; written with cloud computing in mind, however you can just as easily run this on a SBC (Single Board Computer) with no modifications.
+It might run like shit, but hey...you can do it.

 ### Need to know